California Passage Assessment Database

-A first step in recovering salmon and steelhead populations is determining how many barriers exist and where they are located.
-This information allows us to analyze the fish passage barriers in relation to each other and in the context of the watershed where they are found.
-The Passage Assessment Database project was initiated as a statewide map-based inventory of known and potential barriers to anadromous fish in California.
-The PAD was developed in 2002 with guidance from the Forum.
-The Forum continues to guide the development of the PAD.
+An important first step in recovering anadromous fish populations is determining how many stream barriers exist and where they are located.
+This information allows us to analyze fish passage barriers in relation to each other and in the context of the watershed where they are found.
+The California Passage Assessment Database (PAD) project was initiated as a statewide map-based inventory of known and potential barriers to anadromous fish in California.
+The PAD was developed in 2002 with guidance from the Forum, particularly the Forum's Science & Data Committee which continues to guide the development and maintenance of the PAD.

-The PAD is an ongoing project maintained through a cooperative interagency agreement.
-The PAD compiles barrier data from over one hundred data sources, allows past and future barrier assessments to be standardized and stored at one place, and enables the analysis of cumulative effects of barriers in the context of overall watershed health.
+The PAD is an ongoing project maintained through a cooperative interagency agreement that compiles fish passage data from over 100 data sources, allows past and future fish passage assessments to be standardized and stored in one place, and enables the analysis of cumulative effects of barriers in the context of overall watershed health.
 Read more about the PAD project or access the PAD data in an interactive map viewer.